fardinsaad/Competitive_Programming/README.md

 # Competitive Programming

 Welcome to my competitive programming repository!
 This collection contains all the solutions I implemented during my competitive programming days as an undergraduate.
 The solutions are mainly written in **C** and **C++**, and they cover a wide variety of algorithmic problems from different online judges.
+You will find them in the source_code folder in this repo.

 ## About my Competitive Programming Journey